 You all probably know the basic story of the new, mid-sized Fairlane that appeared in 1962.
-It was essentially a stretched and widened Falcon, with a somewhat heavier suspension that was quickly adopted in Australia on their Falcon, as the original was a bit weak-kneed.
-The Fairlane is considered the first of the mid-size or intermediate cars, that soon became a major segment.
-But realistically, the Rambler Classic was in that same category, even if it did sit on a shorter 108″ wb compared to the Fairlane’s 115″ wheelbase.
+It was essentially a stretched and widened Falcon, with a somewhat heavier suspension, some aspects of which were apparently quickly adopted in Australia on their Falcon, as the original was a bit weak-kneed.
+The Fairlane is considered the first of the mid-size or intermediate cars, which soon became a major segment.
+But realistically, the 1956-1962 Rambler Classic was in that same category, even if it did sit on a shorter 108″ wb compared to the Fairlane’s 115″ wheelbase.
 The Rambler’s body was more upright, which allowed a higher seating position and thus negated much of that shorter wheelbase.
 It’s a subject of debate, so help yourself.
+And the longer wheelbase (112″) 1963 Classic was certainly an intermediate size.

 Anyway, as the top photo makes clear, the ’63 Fairlane sedan got a new front clip, but not really anything else except for some revised trim.
 The new front end closely resembled the ’63 full-size Ford’s, thus making the family ties a bit closer than they were in ’62.